jjcc201-2/containerapps-colours-demo/README.md

 This project takes the step-by-step guide in Mark's hands-on lab and provides it as Terraform infrastructure-as-code, in order to quickly spin up & tear down the environment for demonstration purposes.
 Currently up to and including "Deploy APIApp"

+## Pre-Reqs
+1. An Azure subscription, linked to your developer environment, with permissions to write and delete resources
+2. Understanding and experience in writing and utilising Terraform as infrastructure-as-code

 ## Setting Up the Project Locally

 This project can be set up locally on: